matthiasn/live-html5/README.md

     bower install

-Once the dependencies are installed, you start the authoring environment by simply running
+Once the dependencies are installed, you can start the authoring environment by simply running

     grunt

-A distribution-ready version of the website can be created using
+A distribution-ready, minified and compressed version of the website can be created using

     grunt dist

 ##Contributions
 Feel free to submit pull requests any time if you have improvements you would like to see in the project, for example for improving layout in older desktop browsers.
-Just please make sure the pull request is on a separate branch, not on master.
 Thanks!

 ## Licence